-My very bright youngest daughter told me about a matrix in which our home state of Washington ranked 49th out of the 50 states, nearly the worst state in the union.
-Naturally I was skeptical since the American south ranks lowest on virtually every educational measurement, and most other measures of well-being.
+My very bright youngest daughter told me about a matrix in which our home state of Washington ranked 49th out of the 50 states on some educational matrix.
+Naturally I was skeptical, since the American south ranks lowest on virtually every educational measurement, and most other measures of well-being.
 Of course I didn’t tell my daughter I didn’t believe her, but that I would be very surprised if Washington ranked so low in some such matrix.
 It turns out that my daughter was correct and here is the source:

 “Washington is the nation’s No. 1 STEM economy and has the highest concentration of STEM jobs in the United States.
 Yet, the state ranks 49th out of 50 states in the mismatch between the skills required for available jobs and individuals with those skills.”